joshua-zingale/236-course-project/phase-1/README.md

 ## Exploratory Data Analysis (EDA)

 The EDA was done inside of a Python notebook that can be viewed [here](eda/).
+The notebook contains some histograms generated from various fields of the data.

 From the analysis, we gather that both datasets contain reservations for hotels/lodging.